Our Custom Home Builder’s Process

 DreamTech Homes is proud of our zero defect history on foundations.
 With the foundation being the most important part of your home, we go to great lengths to ensure that the foundation is done right and designed to last.

 Our first step is to obtain a soils report on your site by an independent licensed geotechnical engineer.
-These professional engineers provide a detailed report on the condition of the existing soils, including its expansiveness, bearing capacity, and the potential for shifting.
+These professional engineers provide a detailed report on the condition of the existing soils, including their expansiveness, bearing capacity, and the potential for shifting.
 This soils report is used by the independent licensed structural engineer who designs the foundation specifically to your site conditions.
 When the lot is cleared, our clearing contractor removes tree roots from the building area and builds the home site building pad using a compaction process.
 The geotechnical engineer then inspects the pad site to ensure that the pad has been compacted properly.
 During the foundation installation, the independent licensed structural engineer who designed the foundation inspects the foundation on site 3-4 times to confirm the foundation has been prepared in strict conformity to the engineer’s design.
 This engineer then oversees the installation of the concrete on the pour date.
 Even samples of the concrete are tested for moisture content and correct PSI levels.
-With our exceedingly high standards of quality control, it is no wonder we have a zero defect history on our foundations which very few builders can claim.
+With our exceedingly high standards of quality control, it is no wonder we have a zero defect history on our foundations, which very few builders can claim.

 After the foundation has passed all three stringent inspections, the structural engineer issues a certification stating that the foundation was installed in strict conformity to the structural engineer’s design.